caofanCPU/D8gerAutoCode/README.md

 ### VersionRoadHistory
 - 3.1
     - BugFix:
-        - Fix config item 'locale' problem when selected as 'ZN', and before the 3.0 version's comment was English default.
+        - Fix config item `locale` problem when selected as `ZN`, and before the 3.0 version`s comment was English default.
         - Fix SQL definition in x.sql file ✌️.
-        - Fix batch insert records in xMapper.xml file cause 'id', 'createTime', 'updateTime' all should be according to the Database.
+        - Fix batch insert records in xMapper.xml file cause `id`, `createTime`, `updateTime` all should be according to the Database.
-    - Optimization: Config item 'autoDetectSQLTimeColumn' now is more intelligent.
-If you checked, 'createTime' and 'updateTime' would be generated perfectly in there right position.
+    - Optimization: Config item `autoDetectSQLTimeColumn` now is more intelligent.
+If you checked, `createTime` and `updateTime` would be generated perfectly in there right position.

 - 3.0
     - Addition:
-        - Grand celebration for 'D8gerAutoCode' getting his face!
+        - Grand celebration for `D8gerAutoCode` getting his face!
 Now you can config the generated property parameters by setting GUI.
-        - First, Open the configuration box to set the generation parameters, 'Preference' --> 'Other Settings' --> 'D8gerAutoCode'
+        - First, Open the configuration box to set the generation parameters, `Preference` --> `Other Settings` --> `D8gerAutoCode`
-        - Then, Check the file to be generated and choose the generation path, rewrite 'author'、'apiUrlPrefix' and 'locale', and click the button to save your configuration.
+        - Then, Check the file to be generated and choose the generation path, rewrite `author`、`apiUrlPrefix` and `locale`, and click the button to save your configuration.
     - Optimization: Support project level setting parameters for non-invasive, d8ger.properties should exist invisible.
-    - Adjustment: Remove the generated params by 'd8ger.properties' file, replace of D8gerAutoCode setting GUI.
+    - Adjustment: Remove the generated params by `d8ger.properties` file, replace of D8gerAutoCode setting GUI.

 - 2.5
     - Addition:
-        - Add 'autoDetectSQLTimeColumn' configuration for supporting disable default generating 'create_time' and 'update_time' column definition in SQL.
+        - Add `autoDetectSQLTimeColumn` configuration for supporting disable default generating `create_time` and `update_time` column definition in SQL.
-        - Add 'mapperBatterThenRepository' configuration for supporting custom mapper annotation in both SpringMVC and SpringBoot.
+        - Add `mapperBatterThenRepository` configuration for supporting custom mapper annotation in both SpringMVC and SpringBoot.
-        - Add 'selectOneByExample' in Mapper.java for supporting query one record.
+        - Add `selectOneByExample` in Mapper.java for supporting query one record.
-        - Add 'insertSelectiveWithId' in Mapper.java for supporting insert 'non null' field and 'null' field will be filled with the database default value.
+        - Add `insertSelectiveWithId` in Mapper.java for supporting insert `non null` field and `null` field will be filled with the database default value.
-    - Optimization: 'cause 'id' is the primary key, all insert operations should exclude 'id' column.
+    - Optimization: `cause `id` is the primary key, all insert operations should exclude `id` column.
     - BugFix:
-        - Generation 'update_time' column definition remove the rare comma.
+        - Generation `update_time` column definition remove the rare comma.
-        - Trouble shooting the rare dir named 'D8gerAutoCode', now you can see it only with unspecified directory configuration.
+        - Trouble shooting the rare dir named `D8gerAutoCode`, now you can see it only with unspecified directory configuration.
-    - Adjustment: Remove 'ServiceInterface' and 'ServiceImpl', 'cause I think 'Handler' is more suitable.
+    - Adjustment: Remove `ServiceInterface` and `ServiceImpl`, `cause I think `Handler` is more suitable.

 - 2.4
     - Addition: One-click to beauty MySQL, isn't fragrant?
     - Optimization: String parsing performance.
-    - Attention: Select your MySQL text, ctrl + alt + shift + 'B' will back a surprise.
+    - Attention: Select your MySQL text, ctrl + alt + shift + `B` will back a surprise.

 - 2.3
     - BugFix: Json format bug.
     - Addition:
-        - NASA easter eggs, try to type 'nasa' in the blank file in IDEA to get the nasa-template.
+        - NASA easter eggs, try to type `nasa` in the blank file in IDEA to get the nasa-template.
         - NASA easter eggs, multi-lines can be batch handled with the nasa-template, special for sql columns.
     - Optimization:
         - Optimize some regex performance.